mariadb-corporation/MaxScale/Documentation/Reference/MaxScale-HA-with-Corosync-Pacemaker.md

 # MaxScale init script /etc/init.d/maxscale

-The MaxScale /etc/init.d./maxscale script allows to start/stop/restart and monitor maxScale process running in the system.
+The MaxScale /etc/init.d./maxscale script allows to start/stop/restart and monitor MaxScale process running in the system.

 Edit it and modify the **MAXSCALE_BASEDIR** to match the installation directory you choose when you installed MaxScale.